vKxni/disco.js/Suggestions/README.md

 ```
 Easy, right?
 This will save all of guilds data in the database.
-Now we want to test our command and database.
+Now we want to test our command and check the database query.

 ```
 $ npm run deploy